dustinpfister/blog_posts/_posts/threejs-webglrenderer.md

 ## 1 - What to know

-There is more than one option when it comes to rendering a three.js scene and camera.
+There is more than one option when it comes to rendering a three.js scene and camera with a renderer in threejs, maybe not so much with the core library but there are some additional render options in the github repo examples folder.
 The 2d canvas renderer is another option, but many three.js features will not work with it, it renders a lot slower, and as of three.js r98 it is not even part of three.js anymore.
-So for the most part it just makes sense to just use the web gl renderer.
+So for the most part it just makes sense to just use the web gl renderer as support for web gl is now pretty good with modern web browsers.

 ### 1.1 - Version numbers matter